Julius Paananen

-Julius Leo Joonatan Paananen (born 26 November 2006) is a Finnish professional football midfielder for Veikkausliiga side AC Oulu.
+Julius Paananen (born 26 November 2006) is a Finnish professional football midfielder for Veikkausliiga side AC Oulu.

 Club career

 Paananen signed his first professional contract with AC Oulu on 18 June 2023, on a deal until the end of 2024 with an option to extend.
 He made his debut in Veikkausliiga on 6 October 2023, in away game against Ilves.
 His contract was extended in April 2025 on a two-year deal with a one-year option, and later Paananen scored his first Veikkausliiga goal on 26 April, in a home loss against Inter Turku.

 International career

-Paananen has represented Finland at under-17 and under-18 youth international levels.
+Paananen has represented Finland at under-17, under-18 and under-19 youth international levels.
+He was chosen to the mens under-21 team Finland in the spring and summer of 2026.

 Personal life

 His older brother Kasper Paananen is also a professional football player for SJK.